Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 V článku sa dozvieš:

-Java versions of JDK, SE, LTS and frequency of releases
+Java versions JDK, SE, LTS and release frequency

-Java has been in continuous development for more than two decades, and to keep up with modern development requirements, it has switched to a semi-annual release model.
+Java has been evolving continuously for more than two decades, and in order to keep up with modern development requirements, it has adopted a six-month release model.
 The first agile version was Java SE 9, which was released in September 2017.
 The Java 10 version subsequently appeared six months later.
 Every six months, a new version of the Java JDK is released, bringing improvements, fixes and experimental features.

-It is crucial for companies and developers to understand the difference between LTS (Long-Term Support) releases, which provide stability and long-term support, and non-LTS releases, which are more for testing new features and preparing for future LTS releases.
+For companies and developers it is crucial to understand the difference between LTS versions (Long-Term Support), which ensure stability and long-term support, and non-LTS versions, which are intended more for testing new features and preparing for future LTS releases.

 Java versions 1-21